DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-10-02-fe-and-pgde.md

 ## Further education (FE)

 There are no qualifications required to teach further education.
-This means further education courses don’t offer QTS.
+This means further education courses do not offer QTS.
 To say ‘with QTS’ would be wrong.

 For any further education course (eg where the further education subject is used) we omit the ‘with QTS’ in the course offered description.